eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 apply-path "protocols bgp group <*> neighbor <*>";
 ```

-Beyond BGP we can use it to control protocol source IP addresses that connect to the Routing Engine (RE) such as TACACS, NTP, or SNMP by only allowing traffic from the IP addresses that are actually configured in the router.
+Beyond BGP we can use it to control protocol source IP addresses that connects to the Routing Engine (RE) such as TACACS, NTP, or SNMP by only allowing traffic from the IP addresses that are actually configured in the router.